ArturitoGit/Chest-CSharp/Publish/Empty version/README.md

-# Publish - How to use install the application
+# Publish - How to install the application

 ## Prerequisites